Boblepointu/WhatAreTheOdds/back-worker/README.md

 You can edit the `./config.json` file or set environment variables to change a few settings.
 Please note that if set, an environment variable will override the config setting.
+Please note that if the config file entry is missing and no environment variable is set, the app will gracefully rely on hardcoded values.

 #### HeapSizeLevel1
   - Config file entry : "HeapSizeLevel1"
   - Environment variable : HEAP_SIZE_LEVEL_1
+  - Example value : 100
   - Description : Heap size when traversing the graph to find a complete path.
+An heapsize of 100 give good results with moderately big graphs.

 #### HeapSizeLevel2
   - Config file entry : "HeapSizeLevel2"
   - Environment variable : HEAP_SIZE_LEVEL_2
+  - Example value : 30
   - Description : Heap size when trying to improve found pathes.
+An heapsize of 30 give good results with moderately complexe bounty hunter strategies.

 #### Depth
   - Config file entry : "Depth"
   - Environment variable : DEPTH
+  - Example value : 200
   - Description : Depth we will dive to search for a solution.
       - On level 1 (graph traversal), will quit searching when no solution is found within this limit (warn => will limit graph traversal capabilities.
 Set this value to the length of the longest route !).
       - On level 2 (bounty hunters dodging), will quit when no better solution is found within this limit.